Robertgovind/Flutter-Practice/README.md

 # 5.API based News App

 - Here I have used basics widgets for ui part.
-- http package for fetching json data from api and integrated in app.
+- http package for fetching json data from api and integrated in app by decoding it through json decode.